sal55/langs/pcl8.md

 #### Multiple Function Return Values

-Inside the callee, this works the same way as normal returns: all N values are pushed, and `jumpret' with n = N used to jump to the common return point.
+Inside the callee, this works the same way as normal returns: all N values are pushed, and `jumpret` with n = N is used to jump to the common return point.
 (A normal `jump` won't do as `jumpret` has to pop those N values off the stack so that the following code can be processed.)

 The common return point still needs `retfn`; in the backend, this might serve to get all the values into the correct registers.